Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 A good example is thin silver plating covering a ferritic stainless steel base.
 Stainless steel visually looks similar to silver and ferritic stainless steel is magnetic.

-Below I explain how you can easily test silver with magnets to see if it’s real or fake.
+Underneath the image below I explain how you can easily test silver with magnets to see if it’s real or fake.

 Is Fake Silver Magnetic or Not?